-The Company's cash equivalents of \$8,001 and \$26,501 as of December 31, 2012 and 2013, respectively, were carried at fair value based on quoted prices in active markets, a Level 1 measurement.
+The Company's cash equivalents of \$8,001 as of December 31, 2012 and \$26,501 as of both December 31, 2013 and March 31, 2014 (unaudited) were carried at fair value based on quoted prices in active markets, a Level 1 measurement.
 The carrying values of accounts payable and accrued expenses approximate their fair value due to the short-term nature of these liabilities.
+The Company's carrying value of outstanding debt issued in the first quarter of 2014 approximates fair value based on the recent execution date of the credit facility agreement.